-In accordance with the Modern Slavery Act 2015 we set out the Group’s actions to understand all potential modern slavery risks related to our business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking the Group and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 20120 to 31 March 2021.
+In accordance with the Modern Slavery Act 2015, we set out the Group’s actions to understand all potential modern slavery risks related to our business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking within the Group and its supply chains.
+This statement relates to actions and activities during the financial year 1 April 2022 to 31 March 2023.

 It has been reviewed and updated to reflect changes and positive developments over the past year and our intentions for the coming year.